oliviawestmacottssw/SSW.Rules.Content/rules/reference-do-you-use-the-right-order-of-instructions/rule.md

 ---

-​​When writing the instructions for a series of operations, be sure you keep the operations in the right order.
+When writing the instructions for a series of operations, be sure you keep the operations in the right order.
 With a clear order, users will be less likely to be confused.

 Select Options from the Tools Menu.